 Remember that you may be able to make some deductions, for example if your medical expenses exceeded 100,000 yen or your spouse earns under 380,000 yen yearly.
 See the full list of deductions here (click).

-If this is too complicated, please contact us on email@example.com and we can assist you.
+If you need a Japanese translator or interpreter, please contact us on firstname.lastname@example.org and we can assist you.